zakaria-ahmd20/DreamScan4MQTT/README.md

 # DreamScan4MQTT – MQTT Broker Vulnerability Scanner

-Dream4MQTT is a Dynamic Rule-Based Vulnerabil-ity Scanner for MQTT Brokers devoloped in python3 tested for Mosquitto Brokers.
+DreamScan4MQTT is a Dynamic Rule-Based Vulnerability Scanner for MQTT Brokers developed in Python3.
+It has been tested for Mosquitto brokers.

 ## Features

-- Detects Vulnerabalties and misconfigs
+- Detects vulnerabilities and misconfigurations
 - Retrieves CVEs from public databases based on version number
 - Performs authentication bypass checks
 - Modular test architecture (easily extensible)
-- Fingerprinting module avalible for version 1.3.1-.13.5
+- Fingerprinting module available for Mosquitto versions 1.3.1 to 1.3.5
 - Generates a detailed PDF vulnerability report via LaTeX

 ## Requirements